Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Introduction

-Instead of using a conformal mesh, the physical boundaries can be ``embedded'' in the problem using methods such as fictitious domain \citep{Glowinski1999}, immersed boundary \citep{Mittal2005,Sotiropoulos2014,Griffith2020} and diffuse domain/interface \citep{Ramiere2007,Li2009b,Aland2010,Schlottbom2016,Nguyen2018} methods.
-The physical boundaries are defined in the embedded domain method through the use of a level-set function, a phase-field, \emph{etc.} Since the physical boundaries are not explicitly defined by the domain mesh, it is not required to conform to the physical boundaries and a simple structured mesh can be used.
-This has the benefit of avoiding skewed elements that are detrimental to the numerical accuracy of the solution.
-The ease in which the internal features can be changed during simulation is highly beneficial when optimizing a design since the field that describes the boundaries can directly be modified by the optimization scheme.
+Instead of using a conformal mesh, the physical boundaries may be ``embedded'' in the problem, which has been a topic of research in the area of single-phase fluid mechanics for several decades, especially for fluid-structure interaction problems.
+Examples of past relevant work includes the use of the fictitious domain \citep{Glowinski1999}, immersed boundary \citep{Mittal2005,Sotiropoulos2014,Griffith2020} and diffuse domain/interface \citep{Ramiere2007,Li2009b,Aland2010,Schlottbom2016,Nguyen2018,Monte2022} methods.
+Physical boundaries are defined in the embedded domain method through the use of a level-set function, a phase-field, or similar continuous indicator field.
+Since physical boundaries are not explicitly defined by the domain mesh, the mesh is not required to conform to them and a simple nonconforming structured mesh may be used.
+This has many benefits, including the reduction of the need for remeshing when the geometry changes, along with improved numerical stability.
+The ease with which the internal features can be evolved during simulation is highly beneficial for design and optimizing activities where the indicator field can directly be modified by a higher-level optimization scheme.